-My life adventure began in 1933 during the period of the Great Depression.
-You will learn of the hardships families were facing and what is happening in both the Deaf and the Hearing Worlds at that particular time.
+My life adventures began in 1933 during the period of the Great Depression.
+You will learn of the hardships families were facing and what was happening in both the Deaf and the Hearing Worlds at that particular time.
 As time passes, each section enumerates the progress that has been made in both worlds.
-Imagine Deaf persons denied the right to drive a car, being denied employment, and unable to obtain life insurance.
-Imagine a life without television, fax machines, and computers.
+Imagine Deaf persons denied the right to drive a car, denied employment, and unable to obtain life insurance.
+Imagine a life without television, fax machines, computers, iPhones, and iPads.

-The times when I was acting as liaison between my parents and people in the Hearing World, I witnessed my folks experiencing prejudice and bearing sarcasm, ridicule, and blatant abuse.
+Those times when I was acting as a liaison between my parents and people in the Hearing World, I witnessed my folks experiencing prejudice and bearing sarcasm, ridicule, and blatant abuse.
 Those skirmishes with the real world made me grow up fast.
+In fact, I often think that I skipped childhood altogether!
 My dad once told me he hoped that, as an adult, I would advocate for the Deaf community and educate Hearing folks about the Deaf and their signed language.
 In retrospect, I realize my father’s plea set me on a path to fulfill his dream, and to do so has been my lifelong quest.

-At fourteen, I entered the University of Chicago and graduated at eighteen with a Bachelor of Arts degree.
-There I met my husband-to-be.
+Through a series of unusual opportunities, I entered the University of Chicago when I turned fourteen and graduated with a Bachelor of Arts degree at eighteen.
+It was there that I met my husband-to-be.

 We soon married, and I took a break from the Deaf World to enter the Hearing World as wife and mother.
-When my youngest child began kndergarten, I achieved my childhood dream and became an elementary school teacher, teaching in the suburban Chicago school system for twenty-four years.
-In every class, I taught about the Deaf, and every student learned a few useful signs.
+When my youngest child began kindergarten, I achieved my childhood dream and became an elementary school teacher, teaching in the suburban Chicago school system for twenty-four years.
+In every class, I included information about the Deaf, and every student learned a few useful signs.